 My daughter, Donna, has suffered from depression for around 10 years.
-She has always been sensitive which gives her unusual compassion but at a cost, as she internalizes the pain of others.
+She has always been sensitive which gives her unusual compassion, but at a cost as she internalizes the pain of others.

-Donna had panic attack and was diagnosed with PostPartum Depression/PostPartum Anxiety.
+Donna had a panic attack and was diagnosed with PostPartum Depression/PostPartum Anxiety.
 Additionally, she is taking antibiotics for mastitis.
-Friends have been helpful so they get sleep.
+Friends have been helpful so they can get sleep.
 She has three appointments next week with therapists on MWTh.

 Over the years she has had good counselors and bad counselors, good support from friends and bad support from those who she thought were friends.
 She has been given good medicines and bad medicines.
 Her family has sometimes helped and sometimes unknowingly hurt.
 Bible verses have been given: some are encouraging; others cause guilt.

 All positive attempts have been like Band-Aids to the problem.
-Today as a new mom the problem has become insurmountable and she has put her foot down and is confronting this head on!!
+Today as a new mom the problem has become insurmountable, and she has put her foot down and is confronting this head on!!

 We were never meant to live our life in fear.
 We were never meant to be given a new life to care for in fear!

 I remember a Sunday school exercise where we were to make a timeline graph of our lives with appropriate milestones starting with birth.
-The x-axis was years and the y-axis was rate from 1-10 the closeness that you felt toward God.
+The x-axis was years and the y-axis was to rate from 1-10 the closeness that you felt toward God.
 It graphically revealed that during hard times you were closest to God.

 Donna has often felt that if she can control things on the outside, her feelings on the inside will improve.
-In the past, controlling her world around her brought order to her chaos.
+In the past controlling her world around her brought order to her chaos.
 With a baby that is impossible.